What Is a Technical SEO Audit & Why Do You Need It?

 Why are the SEO Audit and Technical Recommendations Separate Services?

-The reason the SEO audit and technical recommendations are different documents is due to the fact that not every website has major technical issues existing and thus doesn’t need to invest in both the SEO audit and technical recommendations at the same time.
-The SEO audit is essential to see whether you have major issues in the first place.
-If the website we’re auditing doesn’t have major issues, we can save a client time and some of their budget which can then be invested into content marketing services or other link building services to build popularity and rankings.
+The reason we're so confident in our SEO audit service is based on the sheer volume of websites we have worked on.
+From small 50 page websites, to 1,500,000 page websites, we've seen it all and understand how to break the data down into bite sized chunks with prioritised actions.
+An SEO audit is essential to see whether you have major issues in the first place.
+If the website we’re auditing doesn’t have major issues, we can save a client time and some of their budget which can then be invested into blogger outreach services or other link building services to build popularity and rankings.

 To find out more about how we can help you identify your potential problem areas, get in contact for a free SEO audit (complementary with any SEO proposal) and we’ll happily help to steer you and your business in the right direction.